+'''

-Accept "\/\".
+Accept "/".

+'''

-Expect: When doing multi-part formposts, libcurl will set this header to "100-continue" to ask the server for an "OK" message before it proceeds with sending the data part of the post.
+Expect When doing POST requests, libcurl sets this header to "100-continue" to ask the server for an "OK" message before it proceeds with sending the data part of the post.
+If the POSTed data amount is deemed "small", libcurl will not use this header.